 |

-the progress dialog can now be navigated using the tab key.
-This
+The progress dialog can now be navigated with the Tab key.
+This makes

-makes the individual fields accessible to screen readers as well.
+the individual fields accessible with a screen reader as well.

 |